Topography of Terror

 Until the new building is completed, the exhibition “Topography of Terror” will be presented open-air in the excavations along Niederkirchnerstrasse.

 Location.
 52° 30.426′ N, 13° 23.026′ E. Marker is in Berlin.
 Memorial is on Niederkirchnerstraisse.
 Touch for map.
 Marker is in this post office area: Berlin 10963, Germany.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Remains of the Berlin Wall (within shouting distance of this marker); Baudenkmal Berliner Mauer (within shouting distance of this marker); a different marker also named Baudenkmal Berliner Mauer (about 90 meters away, measured in a direct line); Checkpoint Charlie Site (approx. 0.4 kilometers away); The Legend of Hitler’s Bunker (approx. 0.6 kilometers away); Pariser Platz (approx. 1.1 kilometers away); Soviet War Memorial (approx. 1.3 kilometers away); Max Planck (approx. 1.3 kilometers away).
 Touch for a list and map of all markers in Berlin.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 23, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 190 times since then and 16 times this year.
+It was originally submitted on April 23, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 204 times since then and 7 times this year.
 Photos: 1, 2, 3, 4. submitted on April 23, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.